What Are The Five Best Replacement Property Options For a 1031 Exchange?

 Given the relatively short time frame and strong competition for the best replacement real estate, finding a suitable one can be a challenge.
-Fortunately, creative investors have a number of options from which to choose.
-In order to understand them, it is first necessary to understand the definition of “like kind” within the context of how a 1031 Exchange works.
+Fortunately, creative investors have a number of 1031 Exchange options from which to choose.
+In order to understand the best 1031 Exchange options, it is first necessary to understand the definition of “like kind” within the context of how a 1031 Exchange works.

 What is a Like Kind Property?

 IRS 1031 Exchange rules specifically state that like kind replacement properties must be “of the same nature, character, or class” as the relinquished property.
 The quality or grade of the properties does not matter.
 Most real estate is like kind to other real estate as long as both properties are located within the United States.
 For example, an office building could be considered like kind to a shopping center.
 However, there are some restrictions around the use of a primary residence, secondary home, personal property, or vacation home as a replacement property.

 With these rules in mind, here are five of the best 1031 Exchange options that are commonly used as a replacement property in a 1031 Exchange.

 Option #1: Multifamily Properties

 A commercial multifamily apartment building is one that has five or more units.